 Strategic Risk Action Plan Date Updated 22-Feb-2022 Analysis of Effectiveness of Controls Further Action Required Target Date for Completion Officers Responsible Current Status: RAG Reducing Carbon Emissions: North Ayrshire Council declared a Climate Emergency in June 2019, committing to act on climate change and reduce carbon emissions.
 In January 2020 the Council approved the target to become net-zero carbon by 2030.
 We have seen a reduction in overall carbon emissions in the first half of 2021/2022 from 9,918tCO2 to 9,706 tCO2.
 Existing controls remain effective and are under review as our response to climate change develops and we progress towards achieving net zero by the 2030 target.
-22 February 2022: Continuing the Implementation of the 3rd Environmental Sustainability & Climate Change Strategy, which Includes a Roadmap with actions towards achieving the target.
-The ESCCS 3 contains workstreams: Affordable Warmth Green Economy Transport and Travel Natural Environment Sustainable Operations Carbon Absorption Climate Change Adaptation, which follows Adaptation Scotland's Capability Framework, to build a climate resilient North Ayrshire.
-Significant progress has been made in 2021/22 and this will be built on in 2022/23.
-Actions are being progressed and remain within the Target date for completion.
-David Hammond The Flood Risk Management Strategy: This has been developed into a multi-year plan which began in 2016.
+31-Mar-2023 David Hammond The Flood Risk Management Strategy: This has been developed into a multi-year plan which began in 2016.
 The strategy involves taking a proactive approach to flood protection, using modelling to identify vulnerable assets.
 Assets will then be protected on a prioritised basis taking financial damages and other impacts such as danger to life and disruption into account.
 Existing controls remain effective and are under review as our response to climate change develops and we progress towards achieving net zero by 2030 target.
-22 February 2022: We will continue the implementation of the flood risk management strategy and develop the next flood risk plans.
-Adaptation to the impacts of climate change can be seen in the Flood Protection Schemes being developed and delivered in the Upper Garnock Valley and Millport.
-This is a continuous risk based and cyclical process.
-31-02-2024 David Hammond
+We will continue the implementation of the flood risk management strategy and develop the next flood risk plans.
+Adaptation to the 31-02-2024 David Hammond

-Risk Code SRR2122_R07 Risk Title Community Capac ity Building and Empowerment Latest Note Date 20-Feb-2022 Risk Owner Rhona Arthur Risk Proximity Factors Consequences / Impact : Existing Risk Control Measures Likelihood Impact Unrealistic timescales for implementation of aspects of legislation of the Community Empowerment Act (Scotland) 2015, such as Community Asset Transfer.
+Risk Code SRR2122_R07 Risk Title Community Capac ity Building and Empowerment Latest Note Date 20-Feb-2022 Risk Owner Rhona Arthur Risk Proximity Factors Consequences / Impact Existing Risk Control Measures Likelihood Impact Unrealistic timescales for implementation of aspects of legislation of the Community Empowerment Act (Scotland) 2015, such as Community Asset Transfer.
 Pressure to support community capacity building and the variation of needs within a reducing workforce.
 Duplication of effort across HSCP and Locality Partnerships to foster community participation and deliver engagement activities.
 Complying with the complex consultation legislation in service redesign.
-Where the risk is not mar the potential benefits of c building and empowerme Widening inequality gap & communities where levels engagement with the emp are high and those with levels where interest remains lo constrains the ability to im planning and delivery ser Any disconnect between aspirations, community a increasing ownership of a communities themselves prepared to commit to ca community assets reverti Accelerating asset transfe services and facilities.
-Over-engagement carries and engagement fatigue. ommunity capacity ent may be lost.
-Detween those s of capacity and powerment agenda ess social capital w, which afluence the vice. the Council's ppetite for assets and what feel able and n result in ng back to Council. er risks losing Ongoing commitment to community empowerment and locality partnerships from CPP.
+Where the risk is not man the potential benefits of obuilding and empowermed.
+Widening inequality gap to communities where levels engagement with the empare high and those with leavening and delivery ser any disconnect between aspirations, community a increasing ownership of a communities themselves prepared to commit to calcommunity assets reverting the asset transferservices and facilities.
+Over-engagement carries and engagement fatigue. enaged effectively community capacity ent may be lost.
+The between those is of capacity and powerment agendates social capital low, which influence the evice.
+The Council's poetite for assets and what feel able and in result in ing back to Council.
+The council is disengagement in the council is disengagement.
+Ongoing commitment to community empowerment and locality partnerships from CPP.
 Six locality partnerships and alignment with HSCP locality arrangements.
 Leadership of the CPP Senior Officers' Group.
 Enabling approach with community partners and support with third sector interface to build capacity and identify opportunities for growth and sustainability.
 Reviewed guidance and processes relating to asset transfer, allotment and Community Councils.
 Participatory budgeting approach local grants, commitment to PB with partners and leading practice in mainstreaming participatory approaches External funding bid help for groups through regular meetings with third sector, funders and funding officers.
 Membership of The Consultation Institute.
 Additional investment of £1m for a Community Asset Transfer Start Up Fund, prioritising additional staffing capacity to support CAT in Connected Communities and TACT.
-3 4 Status Risk Score Heat Map kelihood Change in Score Approach No change Tolerate Stable 12 Impact
+3 4 Status Risk Score Heat Map Likelihood Change in Score Approach No change Tolerate Stable 12 Impact